Celebrate fall and the cooler weather with a warm salad, like this Grilled Caesar Salad with Pomegranate, Pepitas and Shallots.

 My Camping Cookbook

 If you like this recipe for grilled Caesar salad and are looking for more outdoor recipe inspiration, check out my new cookbook, The Camp & Cabin Cookbook (Countryman Press 2018).
 I have 100 recipes that are all prepared outdoors and over fire using multiple techniques.
-Learn more about my new book and where you can get your copy here!
+Learn more about my camping cookbook and where you can get your copy!

 Grilled Caesar Salad with Pomegranate, Pepitas and Shallots